sccn/sccn.github.io/others/EEGLAB_revision_history.md

 There will usually be one or two releases per year.
 Previous major EEGLAB versions (e.g., versions 13, 14, etc.) did not use this naming scheme and did observe a regular release schedule.

+## EEGLAB version 2025.1.0

+- Issue date: 9/17/2025 (TBD); GIT tag: 2025.1.0
+- **Version statistics**: 39 files changed with 862 additions and 551 deletions.
+- **Summary of changes:** EEGLAB 2025.1.0 introduces broad compatibility updates for MATLAB 2025, including fixes in eegplot rendering, font scaling, pophelp modernization, and automatic renderer adjustments to prevent darkened figures on Windows.
+It also corrects the representation of two-way ANOVA designs in STUDY functions, fixing factor ordering, labeling, and p-value mapping for more accurate visualization of 2×2 designs.
+**MATLAB compatibility:** MATLAB 2025 visual adjustments in many functions, including eegplot, to decrease font size and ensure visibility.
+**STUDY and statistics:** std_limo adds a verbose noGUI mode for pipeline use and writes chanlocs under derivatives when appropriate.
+Contrast construction updated to handle one categorical factor with multiple conditions alongside continuous factors.
+FieldTrip stats on averaged channels fixed.
+Same color scale enforcement corrected.
+Corrects the representation of two-way ANOVA designs in STUDY functions, fixing factor ordering, labeling, and p-value mapping for more accurate visualization of 2×2 designs (labels were misleading).
+**Referencing and ICA:** New Huber average reference added to reref.m and exposed in pop_reref UI.
+Automatic recomputation of ICA activities now occurs on rereference unless backwardcomp is selected.
+AMICA path switched to runamica15 with guidance to install and use the AMICA plugin GUI.
+**Interpolation and channel handling:** eeg_interp accepts bad channel lists as cell arrays and supports sphericalCRD. eeg_checkchanlocs removes stale urchan when urchanlocs is empty and avoids creating a new urchan field spuriously. pop_chanedit avoids showing urchan when urchanlocs are unset. pop_rmbase now operates strictly on the selected channel list.
+**Event and epoching fixes:** biosig2eeglabevent and pop_biosig improve EDF+ decoding logic, including handling CodeDesc for extended event codes and importing EDF annotations into EEG.event when requested.
+**Import/export and I/O:** pop_writeeeg now tolerates empty filename while letting users pick format and warns about known BDF header issues.
+**GUI and UX:** pophelp substantially reworked for MATLAB 2025.
+**EEGLAB integrity checks:** eeg_checkset large refactor and cleanups across warnings and edge cases.
+**BIDS and pipeline:** EEG-BIDS submodule updated; lookups now search directly for derivatives folder. pop_exportbids and related scripts refreshed; bids_reexport streamlined.
+Fix issues with using samples when importing event latencies.
+**Dipfit:** Update compatibility atlas mapping and LORETA source localization.
+**Known behavior changes:** Re-referencing now recomputes ICA activities by default in 2025.1.0; use backwardcomp to preserve previous versions’ behavior.
+- Use this [Github link](https://github.com/sccn/eeglab/compare/2025.0.0..2025.1.0) to see all changes compared to the previous EEGLAB version.

 ## EEGLAB version 2025.0.0

 - Issue date: 2/17/2025; GIT tag: 2025.0.0